-Phase contrast is used to enhance the contrast of light microscopy images of transparent and colourless specimens.
+Phase contrast is a light microscopy technique used to enhance the contrast of images of transparent and colourless specimens.
 It enables visualisation of cells and cell components that would be difficult to see using an ordinary light microscope.

-Phase contrast does not require cells to be killed, fixed or stained.
-The technique enables living cells, usually in culture, to be visualised in their natural state.
+As phase contrast microscopy does not require cells to be killed, fixed or stained, the technique enables living cells, usually in culture, to be visualised in their natural state.
 This means biological processes can be seen and recorded at high contrast and specimen detail can be observed.
 Fluorescence staining can be used in combination with phase contrast to further improve the visualisation of samples.

 Phase contrast is ideal for thinner samples, therefore an inverted microscope system can be used.
 This provides the additional advantage of having more working space.
 Phase contrast can also be installed on upright microscopes.

 If thicker samples need to be visualised in high-resolution, differential interference contrast (DIC) is a more suitable technique to use.